-When preparing an Estate Plan, a person should select an Executor whom they are confident will carry out the provisions in the Last Will and advance the creators intentions regarding estate beneficiaries.
+When preparing an Estate Plan, a person should choose an Executor whom they are confident will carry out the provisions in the Last Will and advance the creators intentions regarding estate beneficiaries.
+It may be useful to get the advice of a lawyer on your choice.
 The Executor is appointed after the Will is admitted to Probate.
 In the absence of a Will, the Court appoints an Administrator to settle a decedent's estate.

 Probate is the court process by which a Last Will is validated by the Court.
 After a Will is admitted to probate, the Court issues Letters Testamentary to the appointed Executor.
 This is the certificate that is given to banks and other third parties which shows that the Executor is authorized to act on behalf of the estate.
 When a person dies intestate, Letters of Administration are issued to the Administrator.
 An Administrator is selected according to the provisions that are contained in New York Surrogate's Court Procedure Act Section 1001.
 This statute provides the list of persons who have priority to being appointed as Administrator beginning with a surviving spouse, and then children, and grandchildren and moving downward to more distant relatives.

 Both an Executor and Administrator have a great deal of authority and responsibility regarding the administration of an estate.
 They may be personally responsible if the estate suffers losses or damage.
 As estate fiduciaries, they have duties of fair dealing regarding beneficiaries and they cannot take advantage of estate assets or situations for their personal benefit.
 When an Executor or Administrator or a Trustee acts improperly he may be found to have breached his fiduciary duties.
 Many types of proceedings in Surrogate's Court concern situations regarding a breach of fiduciary responsibility.
 An attorney may be helpful during this process.